 Academic integrity entails a respect and reverence for knowledge as a human good and for the whole academic process, by which that knowledge is pursued and transmitted.
 Specifically, it entails honesty in all one’s academic dealings.
-Students at the Institute for the Psychological Sciences therefore shall not engage in or tolerate acts of academic dishonesty.
+Students at Divine Mercy University therefore shall not engage in or tolerate acts of academic dishonesty.
 These acts include, but are not limited to, cheating, plagiarism, collusion, falsifying academic records, and any act or attempt to commit an act designed to give unfair academic advantage to the student (such as, but not limited to, submission of essentially the same written assignment for two courses without the prior permission of the instructor, providing false or misleading information in an effort to receive a postponement or an extension on a test, quiz, or other assignment).

 In cases where a violation of academic integrity has been verified, the faculty member has the responsibility for determining the academic consequences, which may include assigning a failing grade for the assignment, exam, or course, or non-acceptance of the thesis or dissertation.
 The faculty member also may recommend a formal review of the violation by the Academic Dean, at which time the responsibility for determining the academic consequences will pass to the Academic Dean.
-Consequences can include probation from the Institute for a designated period of time, and in extreme cases, permanent dismissal from the Institute.
+Consequences can include probation from the University for a designated period of time, and in extreme cases, permanent dismissal from the University.

 Students accused of a violation of academic integrity have the right to appeal the accusation and/or the imposed penalty.
-All such appeals are handled through the student grievance process administered through the Office of the Dean of Students.
+All such appeals are handled through the student grievance process administered through the Office of the Vice President of Academic and Student Affairs.

-Besides the teaching, research, and service common to all institutes of higher education, the Institute for the Psychological Sciences, as a Catholic institution, brings to the educational endeavor the inspiration and light of the Christian faith.
+Besides the teaching, research, and service common to all institutes of higher education, Divine Mercy University, as a Catholic institution, brings to the educational endeavor the inspiration and light of the Christian faith.
 Catholic insights, ideals and truths inform its scholarly and pedagogical activities in accordance with the proper nature and autonomy of these activities.
-Each faculty member is guaranteed academic freedom in this regard to pursue his or her respective discipline in accordance with the principles and proper methods of each discipline, and insofar as it is consistent with the common good of the Institute and its mission, and the normative teaching of the Roman Catholic Church.
+Each faculty member is guaranteed academic freedom in this regard to pursue his or her respective discipline in accordance with the principles and proper methods of each discipline, and insofar as it is consistent with the common good of the University and its mission, and the normative teaching of the Roman Catholic Church.

-IPS strives for an academic community that allows for an opportunity to support personal and scholarly development.
-Academic, personal, and scholarly advising and mentorship by both faculty and staff occur at various levels within the educational process at IPS.
-Academic advising, relative to curriculum, is conducted by the respective directors of the various academic programs (i.e., director of the Psy.D.
-Program or director of the M.S.
-Programs).
+The University strives to build an academic community that supports personal and scholarly development.
+Academic, personal, and scholarly advising and mentorship by both faculty and staff occur at various levels within the educational process at the University.
+Academic advising, relative to curriculum, is conducted by the respective directors of the various academic programs.
 Mentorship is an on-going process and occurs through formal and informal interactions with faculty, staff, and peers, who strive to provide a nurturing and supportive educational experience.

 To ensure equitable and effective use of both the student and instructor’s time, students are required to make an appointment when they would like to utilize an instructor’s office hours.
 Each instructor will inform the students during the first class meeting what process he or she wishes to maintain in scheduling appointments for office hours.

 To ensure that grades are awarded with justice and on a uniform basis, all members of the faculty are required to make clear to their students at the beginning of each course the principles which they will employ in determining final grades.
 A clear statement of grading principles offered by the instructor is the student’s strict right and the instructor’s serious duty.
-The Institute allows instructors to define numerically what each grade requires as well as assign finer distinctions such as A-, B+, etc. On official transcripts, grade points will be reflected as follows:
+The University allows instructors to define numerically what each grade requires as well as assign finer distinctions such as A-, B+, etc. However, any course in which a student receives a grade below C must be re-taken.
+On official transcripts, grade points will be reflected as follows:

 Academic Good Standing